keycloak/keycloak-playground/fapi-playground/README.md

 ## Pre-requisites

 This demo assumes Keycloak running on `https://as.keycloak-fapi.org:8443` and application running on `https://app.keycloak-fapi.org:8543`.
+This is to mimic real servers.
 In order to have both running on your laptop, you may need to ensure that these servers are bound to your host.

 On linux, the easiest is to edit `/etc/hosts` file and add the host similar to this
 ```